TeamHeka/medkit/docs/api/io.md

 The doccano user interface allows custom configuration over certain annotation parameters.
 The {class}`medkit.io.doccano.DoccanoClientConfig` class contains the configuration to be used by the input converter.

 You can modify the settings depending on the configuration of your project.
-If you don't provide a config, the converter will be used the default doccano configuration.
+If you don't provide a config, the converter will use the default doccano configuration.

 :::{note}